 Court Programs

-Treatment courts are a vital part of our justice system, helping individuals with significant substance use and mental health issues achieve stability and find recovery.
-These courts help restore family relationships, teach valuable life skills, and help individuals become productive members of their communities.
+Treatment courts are an important part of our justice system, helping individuals with significant substance use and mental health issues achieve stability and find recovery.
+These courts help restore family relationships, promote essential life skills, and encourage people to become productive members of their communities.

-Treatment courts require participants to attend several days of counseling weekly, regular appearances in front of the treatment court judge, randomized drug testing, and to complete educational assignments and activities.
-When participants do not adhere to the requirements, they may experience sanctions such as community service, additional assignments, or even jail time.
+Treatment courts require participants to regularly attend counseling sessions and appear before their judge, undergo randomized drug testing, and complete educational assignments and activities.
+When participants do not follow the requirements, possible sanctions include community service, additional assignments, or jail time.

-Once a participant has completed all of the program requirements, they are eligible for graduation, where they are recognized for their hard work and dedication to their recovery.
+Once a participant has completed all of the program requirements, they are eligible for graduation – a milestone that honors their commitment, perseverance, and progress in recovery.

 31 Felony Drug Courts